3mdeb/news-and-ideas/_posts/2019-01-XX-enabling-cpb-on-pcengines-apu2.md

 states).
 As a result operating system does not know about the fact of processor's transition to the state with higher, boosted performance.

-CPB feature increases frequency only of one single core if rest of the cores is not stressed.
+CPB feature increases frequency only of one single core if the rest of the cores is not stressed.
 The overall boost result is 20%, which implies the frequency increase from 1000MHz to 1200MHz.
+However, the processor specification states, that the frequency should be 1400MHz.
+A similar result has been achieved with memtest86+ (approximately 40% memory speed gain).
+The benchamrk result is also biased by the background operations that OS must do besides the tests.

 The feature will be introduced in v4.9.0.2 firmware release for PC Engines.